avinayak/avinayak.github.io/_drafts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 ### cond_range

 Why are conditionals also loops in JAX? er..
 I'm not quite sure about this.
-It should be possible for cond_range to output a regular boolean instead of a 0/1 long iterator.
-But for some reason, it's build like that and it works.
+It should be possible for cond_range to output a regular boolean instead of a 0/1-long iterator.
+But for some reason, it's build like that.

 If we found a better canvas slice, we extrude that and set it as our best_canvas and it's score as the best_score